officiallysingh/spring-batch-commons/README.md

 * Provides common components and utility classes to easily create Spring batch jobs.
 * Provides opinionated default configurations for Spring batch jobs.
 * Supports partitioning of jobs to process data concurrently.
-* Auto-configures fault tolerance with intelligent defaults to retry and recover for transient failure.
+* Autoconfigures fault tolerance with intelligent defaults to retry and recover for transient failure.
 * The records are processed in chunks, if the job fails midway, it can be restarted from the last failed chunk without re processing already processed records.
 * Supports force restarting already completed jobs.